-As the Ohio Sauerkraut Festival returns to Waynesville, one of its main sponsors, Frank's Kraut, shares how to get creative with the celebration’s star ingredient.
+The Ohio Sauerkraut Festival is a Waynesville tradition.
+One of its main sponsors, Frank's Kraut, shares how to get creative with the celebration’s star ingredient.

 Being around for more than a century gives you time to perfect your product, and Frank’s Kraut in Fremont has figured out a variety of ways to use sauerkraut as a star ingredient in your own kitchen creations.

 The family-owned company has a portion of its website dedicated to recipes ranging from Kimchi-Ramen Salad to Kraut and Apple Slaw to Grilled Kraut and Veggies.
 The effort is the work of Frank’s Kraut marketing manager Katie Peterson, who collects ideas from the sauerkraut-maker’s faithful Facebook and Instagram followers.

 “We get, ‘My grandma bought this, I buy it, I make it every Thanksgiving, we grill with it on weekends,’ ” she says.